 How can I tell you what I think?

 Compliments and comments: contact us and we will record and review your compliments and comments.
 We will use your feedback to improve services, where necessary.

 Complaints: please tell us about your complaint as soon as possible.
 When you receive your complaint reference number and know who is dealing with it, please keep the information safe so you can use it if you need to contact us about your complaint.
 If someone is speaking to us on your behalf, please ensure they have your permission and that we know beforehand that so we can talk to them.

 First Time Resolution

-If we can't resolve your complaint at First Time Resolution, we will escalate your complaint to Stage 1 of the complaints process.
+If we can't resolve your complaint at First Time Resolution, we will escalate your complaint to Final Resolution stage of the complaints process.

 If your complaint has not been resolved at First Time Resolution, we will further investigate the matter.

-If they are unable to resolve your complaint, they may also advise you to refer your complaint to the Housing Ombudsman (if it falls within the jurisdiction of the Housing Ombudsman).
-The Housing Ombudsman will then decide if they can look into the complaint, and will let you know if they can take up your case on your behalf.
+If your complaint falls within something the Housing Ombudsman can investigate they may be able to look the complaint, and will let you know if they can take up your case on your behalf.